 Systemic sclerosis (SS) is an autoimmune disorder.
-This means that it’s a condition in which the body’s immune system attacks its own body.
-Healthy tissue is destroyed because the immune system mistakenly thinks it is a foreign substance or infection.
-There are various kinds of autoimmune disorders that can affect different systems of the body.
+This means it’s a condition in which the immune system attacks the body.
+Healthy tissue is destroyed because the immune system mistakenly thinks it’s a foreign substance or infection.
+There are many kinds of autoimmune disorders that can affect different body systems.

-The disease is typically seen in individuals ages 30 to 50 years old, but can be diagnosed at any age.
-Women are four times more likely than men to be diagnosed with this condition.
-The symptoms and severity of the condition can vary among individuals and are dependent on the systems or organs involved.
+The disease is typically seen in people 30 to 50 years old, but it can be diagnosed at any age.
+Women are more likely than men to be diagnosed with this condition.
+The symptoms and severity of the condition vary from one person to another based on the systems and organs involved.

-As the skin involvement progresses, patients experience limited movement of these affected areas.
+As the condition progresses, you may begin start to have limited movement of the affected areas.
 Other symptoms include:

 - hair loss

-- white lumps under the skin (calcium deposits most prevalent in CREST syndrome)
+- calcium deposits, or white lumps under the skin

-- small dilated blood vessels under the skin surface
+- small, dilated blood vessels under the skin’s surface

 - joint pain

 - a dry cough

 - esophageal reflux